In a nutshell

 All about the course

-The Masters programme consists of eight 15 credit taught modules followed by a Dissertation.
+The Masters programme comprises eight 15 credit taught modules followed by a Dissertation.
 The PgDip pathway requires the completion of the eight taught modules only.
 All modules are assessed using coursework.
 There are no exams.

 Complete a structured, managed and well-presented project on a subject-related topic of your choice.
 With support from an academic tutor, you will apply the knowledge you've developed on this course and demonstrate your capabilities in research methodology, data selection and project management.